Welcome to the new Navitent!

 Begin by listing the foods that you can easily limit their portion and frequency.
 Include beverages such as sugary drinks and alcohol.

 Make sure to add foods you've limited today.

-Think of replacement food that you genuinely enjoy.
+Think of replacement food that you think you can genuinely enjoy.

-List the replacement food you chose to eat today.
+List the replacement food you choose to eat today.